Ricardo González Dávila

-Ricardo González Dávila (born May 26, 1972) is a Spanish basketball coach who is currently the head coach of the Tunisia women's national basketball team.
+Ricardo González Dávila (born 26 May 1972) is a Spanish basketball coach who is currently the head coach of Þór Akureyri in the Úrvalsdeild kvenna.
 He coached North Korea's men's and women's national basketball teams from September to December 2016.
 He coached the Chilean women's national basketball team from 2013 to 2015.

 Coaching career

 In 2016, Dávila was hired as the head coach of La Salle-Olympic.

-On June 3, 2017, Dávila was hired as the head coach of Skallagrímur of the Úrvalsdeild kvenna.
-On January 14, Skallagrímur fired Dávila as its head coach.
+On 3 June 2017 Dávila was hired as the head coach of Skallagrímur of the Úrvalsdeild kvenna.
+On 14 January Skallagrímur fired Dávila as its head coach.
 Skallagrímur had lost in the Icelandic Basketball Cup semi-finals two days before and a rift between Dávila and star player Carmen Tyson-Thomas became public after the game.

-On January 27, Dávila was hired as a coach to Keflavík's junior basketball teams.
+On 27 January Dávila was hired as a coach to Keflavík's junior basketball teams.

+In May 2025, Dávila was hired as the head coach of Úrvalsdeild kvenna Þór Akureyri.

 Personal life

 Dávila is married to Lidia Mirchandani, a former professional basketball player and former member of the Spanish women's national basketball team.